Tennis-Osaka to skip news conferences at French Open, cites mental health | Sports-Games

 Tennis-Osaka to skip news conferences at French Open, cites mental health

-The French tennis federation FFT, which organises the major, told Reuters it would make "no comment for now".
-"As a sponsor, we respect the feelings and will of the athletes," Japanese instant noodle-maker Nissin, one of Osaka's top sponsors, said in a statement sent to Reuters.
+Players can be fined up to $20,000 for skipping a media conference at Grand Slams and Osaka said she hoped the "considerable amount" that she expected to forfeit would go towards a mental health charity.
+"I'm writing this to say I'm not going to do any press during Roland Garros," the Japanese world number two, who lives in the United States, wrote on Twitter.

-Four-times Grand Slam champion Naomi Osaka on Wednesday said she will not take questions from the press at this year's French Open, saying the nature of news conferences puts an undue burden on players' mental health.
+Four-time Grand Slam champion Naomi Osaka on Wednesday said she will not take questions from the press at this year's French Open, saying the nature of news conferences puts an undue burden on players' mental health.
+Players can be fined up to $20,000 for skipping a media conference at Grand Slams and Osaka said she hoped the "considerable amount" that she expected to forfeit would go towards a mental health charity.

-Players can be fined up to $20,000 for skipping a media conference at Grand Slams and Osaka said she hoped the "considerable amount" that she expected to be fined would go towards a mental health charity.
-"I'm writing this to say I'm not going to do any press during Roland Garros," the Japanese world number two wrote on Twitter.
+"I'm writing this to say I'm not going to do any press during Roland Garros," the Japanese world number two, who lives in the United States, wrote on Twitter.
+"I've often felt that people have no regard for athletes' mental health, and this rings true whenever I see a press conference or partake in one.

-French Open qualifiers are underway with the main draw set to start from Sunday at Roland Garros with the final scheduled on June 13.
-The claycourt Grand Slam has never been a happy hunting ground for Osaka, who skipped the event last year amid the COVID-19 pandemic.
+She has in the past used her platform and considerable press attention to highlight issues of police violence and racial inequality.
+The claycourt Grand Slam, which runs from Sunday to June 13, has never been a happy hunting ground for Osaka, who skipped the event last year amid the COVID-19 pandemic.
 She has not gone past the third round in her four appearances.

 World governing body International Tennis Federation and the WTA Tour did not immediately respond to requests for comment.
 The French tennis federation FFT, which organises the major, told Reuters it would make "no comment for now".